 Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
-Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic by valuation of accounts receivable.
+Those assumptions and estimation have been updated to reflect the valuation of accounts receivable to reflect the impact of economic uncertainties.

 The Company has estimated the loss allowance of accounts receivable based on the risk of a default occurring and the rate of expected credit loss.
-The Company has considered historical experience, current economic conditions and forward-looking information at the reporting date to determine the expected credit loss rate to be used in calculating the impairments.
+The Company has considered historical experience, current economic conditions, and forward-looking information, at the reporting date to determine the expected credit loss rate to be used in calculating the impairments.